 With simmering trade tensions, sputtering growth worldwide and a historically long, but slow, U.S. economic expansion, investors will have to brace themselves for a challenging investment environment in 2020.
 Change, adaptability and diversification are the key words.
 Here are steps you can take early in 2020 to position your investment program well for the rest of the year.

-1. Incorporating downside protection strategies by investing in well-diversified multi-asset portfolios
+1. Incorporating downside management strategies by investing in well-diversified multi-asset portfolios

 We believe that including an active approach in a dynamically managed multi-asset portfolio helps create a well-diversified portfolio and provides exposure to a wide variety of return sources.
 For more guidance on navigating market volatility, see our downside management toolkit.

 2. Ensuring that your return expectations reflect the realities of current market conditions

 You should be aware of the realities of the asset classes you own in your investment portfolio, and understand any risk-reward trade-offs you will have to make, particularly in a low-return environment.
 For example, investors with a return target of 8% to 9%, who wish to limit their investments in alternative asset classes, are setting themselves up for high levels of equity risk in their portfolios.
 Fiduciaries should ensure alignment of their spending and return targets with their risk appetite.
 If you desire high returns, but are unable to tolerate higher risk either through market volatility or the illiquidity premium, you and your team should revisit your goals.

 For more information on ways to help meet targeted returns within appropriate risk levels, read our paper on the low-return imperative.

 3. Establishing your return requirements based on organizational goals